inmanta/inmanta-core/docs/language.rst

 Entities
 ========

-The types that a system administrator uses to model concepts from the configuration are entities.
+Entities model concepts from the configuration.
+They can have a number of attributes and relations to other entities.

 Entities are defined with the keyword ``entity`` followed by a name that starts with an uppercase character.
 The other characters of the name may contains upper and lower case characters, numbers, a dash and an underscore.
 With a colon the body of the definition of an entity is started.
 In this body the attributes of the entity are defined.
 The body ends with the keyword ``end``.

-Entity attributes are used to add properties to an entity that are represented by literal values.
+Entity attributes are properties of an entity that are literal values.
-Properties of entities that represent a relation to an instance of an entity should be represented using relations which are explained further on.
 On each line of the body of an entity definition a literal attribute can be defined.
-The definition consists of the literal type, which is either ``string``, ``number`` or ``bool`` and the name of the attribute.
+The definition consists of the literal type, which is either
+``string``, ``number`` or ``bool`` and the name of the attribute.
 Optionally a default value can be added.

-Entities can inherit from multiple other entities, thus multiple inheritance.
-Inheritance implies that an entity inherits attributes and relations from parent entities.
-Inheritance also introduces a is-a relationship.
-It is however not possible to override or rename attributes.
-Entities that do not explicitly inherit from an other entity inherit from ``{std::Entity``.
+Entities can inherit from multiple other entities.
+Entities inherits attributes and relations from parent entities.

-Instances of an entity are created with a constructor statement.
-A constructor statement consists of the name of the entity followed by parenthesis.
-Optionally between these parenthesis attributes can be set.
-Attributes can also be set in separate statements.
-Once an attribute is set, it becomes read-only.

-In a configuration often default values for parameters are used because only in specific case an other values is required.
-Attributes are read-only once they are set, so in the definition of an entity default values for attributes can be provided.
-In the cases where multiple default values are used a default constructor can be defined using the ``typedef`` keyword, followed by the name of the constructor and the keyword ``as``, again followed by the constructor with the default values set.
-Both mechanisms have the same semantics.
-The default value is used for an attribute when an instance of an entity is created and no value is provided in the constructor for the attributes with default values.
+It is not possible to override or rename attributes or relations.
+All entities inherit from ``std::Entity``.

 Defining entities in a configuration model::